clararajadel/autoencoders/README.md

-# autoencoders
+# General Objective
-In this repository autoencoders are trained for change detection
+In this repository autoencoders are trained for landcover change detection.
+The

+# Training data

+# Workflow
+(add image)

+# Some results

+# Main concerns